rohbdn07/hsl-city-bike-app-BACKEND/README.md

 Next, this backend will serve at: `https://localhost:5050` \
 For Pg-Admin (GUI) will serve at: `https://localhost:5000`

-#### Docker-compose down
+#### make down

-docker-compose down, it then stop and removes all services containers.
+Docker-compose down, it then stop and removes all services containers.

 ```bash
 # stops and remove the docker containers